randy3k/SendCode/README.md

 # SendCode for Sublime Text

 ---
-## SendCode v0.3

-SendCode no longer defines keybinds for changing working directory.
-User should define their [own keybindings](#custom-keybindings) in the user settings.

----

 Send code and text to macOS and Linux Terminals, iTerm, ConEmu, Cmder, Tmux, TerminalView; R (RStudio), Julia, IPython.